Navigating The Playing Field

-The outdated tactics of upselling don’t work any longer and only forestall the users, and opening the discussion of the software’s relevance in that company.
-This, then, in some cases escalates into preventing them from wanting to further subscribe upon expiry of their current contract.
+The outdated tactics of upselling don’t work any longer and only forestall the users, opening the discussion of the software’s relevance in that company.
+This, then, in some cases escalates into preventing them from wanting to further subscribe upon the expiry of their current contract.

-It’s methods like this that further the mission of provide solutions that work across the spectrum and listens to the needs of the industry from people that continue to work in the industry today.
+It’s methods like this that further the mission of providing solutions that work across the spectrum and listens to the needs of the industry from people that continue to work in the industry today.

 People want to feel cared for, people want to feel like their whole vendor structure is a team, and we are all pulling together for the greater benefit of the industry, from all angles.
-The only thing we, as providers, should be doing is catering for all, and treating all as if they were our biggest client yet, giving them a sense of priority and us a sense of purpose to further improve, and grow as a business with the knowledge we earn from interacting with the brands of the future.
+The only thing we, as providers, should be doing is catering to all, and treating all as if they were our biggest clients yet, giving them a sense of priority and us a sense of purpose to further improve, and grow as a business with the knowledge we earn from interacting with the brands of the future.

 Our systems don’t have to be for one, or the other.
 The general rules of product development within the industry, whether big or small, are all heading in the same direction and achieving the same outcomes.
-To complicate matters, to look bigger than we are, only defeats our objectives and purpose, as the world becomes more complicated, it’s important that we simplify, streamline, and do what we’re there to do, reduce time (on tasks).
+To complicate matters, to look bigger than we are, only defeats our objectives and purpose, as the world becomes more complicated, it’s important that we simplify, streamline, and do what we’re there to do, reducing the time (on tasks).

 To give people a system is to give them something that will make their lives easier in every single way.
-When a feature isn’t provided on their plan, removing the visibility of such feature helps the user in so many ways.
+When a feature isn’t provided on their plan, removing the visibility of such a feature helps the user in so many ways.
 It sounds like it’s just a click or two, but if something is ‘marketed’ in a way that makes the user think they need it, they are always going to try and click on it, until their brain tells them over time that it’s not for their use.
-It all feels a little too psychologically cunning from the side of the provider that we should treat them like a client and not a collaborator, when it is their innovative ways that pave our way to keep relevant in an ever-changing world.
+It all feels a little too psychologically cunning from the side of the provider that we should treat them like a client and not a collaborator when it is their innovative ways that pave our way to keep relevant in an ever-changing world.